CenekAlbl/RnP/README.md

 These algorithms are currently only available as research code in Matlab.
 C++ and Python implementation plus documentation and tests are underway.
 If you are interested in efficient implementation right now, please contact me and I can make it bigger priority.

+The algorithms were presented in:

+Z. Kukelova, C. Albl, A. Sugimoto, K. Schindler, T. Pajdla, "Minimal Rolling Shutter Absolute Pose with Unknown Focal Length and Radial", *European Conference on Computer Vision (ECCV)* 2020

 ## R6P-1lin
 This is the single-linearized standalone RS absolute pose solver presented in: